FedericoTr26/RL_Homework-4/README.md

  source install/setup.bash
 ```
 ## :white_check_mark: Usage 🤖
+If in any case the robot doesn't start moving, try to rerun.

 ### 1. Autonomous navigation task with 4 different goals

 Run Gazebo (REMEMBER TO CLICK PLAY)